 - Organize a game night.
 You can choose games in advance or have everyone bring their favorite to share with the group.
 Create an inclusive environment by playing games for people of all ages and abilities.
 Prizes or awards can make the event even more fun.

 - Coordinate a musical event.
 Music can help people to connect, heal, feel joy, and more.
 Hire a band, let participants show off their musical talents, or just play songs from an app and let everyone have a chance to make requests.
 Consider organizing the event using a theme or genre.

 - Coordinate a class, workshop, or lecture on topics relevant to older adults.
 You can, for example, host a class on balance and strength to encourage maintaining independence.
-Or, try teaching community members something new – how to find local resources, how to engage through technology, or how start a new career or hobby.
+Or, try teaching community members something new – how to find local resources, how to engage through technology, or how to start a new career or hobby.
 If possible, have an older adult lead the workshop.

-- Host a fundraising event, like a community walk or bake off, to benefit local programs or centers that serve older adults.
+- Host a fundraising event, like a community walk or bake-off, to benefit local programs or centers that serve older adults.
 No matter the format, be sure to promote the work of individuals and organizations that support older adults in your area.
-This is not only nice for those recognized, but also creates awareness about available resources.
+This is not only nice for those recognized but also creates awareness about available resources.
 For a fundraising event, raffles and contests work well to engage attendees.

 Celebrate and engage with your community by organizing a project where members can contribute individually before their work is combined to create the final masterpiece.
 This is a great way to produce something to showcase, either in person or online.
 Before selecting a project, consider polling your participants to see where their talents and interests lie.

 Ideas to get you started: